The Old Age Home(page)

 Persons), more than the biggest university computers in 1972.

 Older people are better at complaining.
-We need them.
+Enjoy being yourself, speak up.

 CONCLUSION: